SerraKD/glimpse-of-future/README.md

 - After adding changes to if-else statements with Pylint, I found a new bug in the game start functions input validation.
 When a user enters incorrect answer, it creates an infinite loop.
 By removing the secondary while statement, adding the else statement, and correcting the indentation I fixed the error.

+> 10. " Add lenght to get nickname and and get age methods to limit the amount of characters user can input" [main 451565e]

+- Before the get nickname and get age methods were only checking if the input was in the correct format, by adding the length to loops I made sure that users could only enter a certain amount of characters.

 ## Remaining Bugs

 - Users can input a message before the prompt.